jatioi/mkdocs-seo-textbook/docs/week_2/week2day1.md

 Higher rankings in search engine results lead to increased organic traffic.
 Unlike paid advertisements, organic traffic is cost-effective and sustainable, driving long-term growth and visibility for your website.

 #### **Helps with Crawling & Indexing**
 Search engines rely on crawlers to index web pages efficiently.
-Proper on-page optimization, including internal linking, clear URL structures, and optimized images, makes it easier for Google and other search engines to crawl and index your website’s content effectively.
+Proper on-page optimization, including internal linking, clear URL structures, and optimized images, makes it easier for Google and other search engines to crawl and index your website's content effectively.

 ### **Key Elements of On-Page SEO Optimization**
 #### **Title Tags & Meta Descriptions**